mifraburneo/DS-Political-Bias-US-Mass-Shootings/README.md

-# Politial Bias on US Mass Shootings, a Data Science Analysis.
+# Political Bias on US Mass Shootings, a Data Science Analysis.

 This is a Masther's Thesis on Data Science by Miguel Francisco Burneo.